vib-tcp/introduction-github/README.md

 > 3. Apply basic Git operations (e.g., staging, committing, pushing) to work effectively with local and remote repositories.
 > 4. Implement branching and pull request workflows to collaborate with others on shared codebases.
 > 5. Interpret Git logs and history to understand project evolution and troubleshoot issues.
-Collaborate with other people in your project.]
+> 6. Collaborate with other people in your project.
 >
 > <i class="fa fa-hourglass"></i> **Time estimation**: 16 hours (2 days)
 >